 How will he save the one woman the Universe insists on killing and who wants nothing to do with him?

 I loved Maax’s story; his determination to save Ashli was fun to read, especially his journey back in time.
-Accidentally Over was my favorite in the series!
+Accidentally Over was my favourite in the series!
 However, the apocalypse was laughable, it doesn’t feel scary at all, and I thought it could be better.
 Overall, Accidentally yours series was fun to read and to understand the whole story, it would be better to read all the book.

 Now, I’m looking forward to reading the next series – The Immortal Matchmaker and find out about the other character’s love life and trouble that Cimil has in mind for them, probably because we all know that Cimil is a batshit crazy goddess 😁.